datarootsio/.github/profile/README.md

 ## Templates

-- [ml-skeleton-py](https://github.com/datarootsio/ml-skeleton-py): An opinionated project template that allows you to get started on a new machine learning project.
+- [ml-skeleton-py](https://github.com/datarootsio/ml-skeleton-py): An opinionated project template that allows you to get started on a new machine learning project
+- [python-minimal-boilerplate](https://github.com/datarootsio/python-minimal-boilerplate): A minimal-yet-opinionated project template to kickstart a new Python project
-- [skeleton-pyspark](https://github.com/datarootsio/skeleton-pyspark): An opinionated project template that allows you to get started on an ETL job with PySpark.
+- [skeleton-pyspark](https://github.com/datarootsio/skeleton-pyspark): An opinionated project template that allows you to get started on an ETL job with PySpark

 ## Models